Ole Miss vs. Tennessee NCAA Football Odds, Plays and Insights | October 16, 2021

 Tennessee Stats and Trends

-- The Volunteers have covered the spread once this year when underdogs by 2.5 points or more (in three chances).
+- In Tennessee's six games this year, it has three wins against the spread.

-- Tennessee's games this season have gone over the total in four out of six opportunities (66.7%).
+- This season, the Volunteers have just one ATS win in three games as an underdog of 2.5 points or more.

-- Tennessee is 3-2 against the spread and 4-1 overall when the team notches more than 31 points.
+- Tennessee's games this year have eclipsed the over/under four times in six opportunities (66.7%).

-- Tennessee is 2-1 against the spread and 3-0 overall when the team totals more than 432.2 yards.
+- Tennessee is 3-2 against the spread and 4-1 overall when the team records more than 31 points.

-- The Volunteers have turned the ball over six times, two fewer times than the Rebels have forced turnovers (8).
+- Tennessee is 2-1 against the spread and 3-0 overall when the team piles up over 432.2 yards.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.